 *Frances Albrier was born on this date in 1898.
 She was a welder, nurse, and union activist.

-Frances Mary Albrier was born in Mount Vernon, New York, and was raised in Tuskegee, Alabama, by her grandparents.
+Frances Mary Albrier was born in Mount Vernon, New York, and raised by her grandparents in Tuskegee, Alabama.
 She attended the Tuskegee Institute through high school.
 She received a B.A. from Howard University in 1920 and moved to Berkeley, California, where she attended the University of California, Berkeley.
 Upon graduating from the University of California, Berkeley, Albrier trained to be a nurse for two years but struggled to find professional work following the training.

 She received the NAACP "Fight for Freedom" Award in 1954.
 Frances Mary Albrier died on August 21, 1987.